CristianBencomo/COP3337-MiniProject-Inheritance/README.md

 # COP3337-MiniProject-Inheritance
-COP3337 ungraded assignment project based on inheritance concepts
+This is a COP3337 ungraded assignment project based on inheritance concepts for Profesor Richard Whittaker